fco-wesley-almeida/kascade/README.md

 ## Usage

 To use WProxy, you should pass as argument the endpoint where the proxy will listen and the destination.

+OBS: for now, we only have support for HTTP.
+In the future versions, we'll have support for SSL/TNS.

 Example: